aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 There are two sets of constructs in this library; one to run tasks on ECS and one to run Tasks on Fargate.

-- Use the `Ec2Cluster` and `Ec2Service` constructs to run tasks on EC2
-  instances running in your account.
+- Use the `Ec2TaskDefinition` and `Ec2Service` constructs to run tasks on EC2 instances running in your account.
-- Use the `FargateCluster` and `FargateService` constructs to run tasks on instances that are managed for you by AWS.
+- Use the `FargateTaskDefinition` and `FargateService` constructs to run tasks on instances that are managed for you by AWS.

 Here are the main differences: